awslabs/aws-sdk-swift/reference/0.x/AWSOpenSearch/OpenSearchClientProtocol.md

 func dissociatePackage(input: DissociatePackageInput, completion: @escaping (ClientRuntime.SdkResult<DissociatePackageOutputResponse, DissociatePackageOutputError>) -> Void)
 ```

-### getCompatibleVersions(input:​completion:​)
+### getCompatibleVersions(input:completion:)

 Returns a list of upgrade-compatible versions of OpenSearch/Elasticsearch.
-You can optionally pass a
+You can optionally pass a \[DomainName\] to get all upgrade-compatible versions of OpenSearch/Elasticsearch for that specific domain.

 ``` swift
 func getCompatibleVersions(input: GetCompatibleVersionsInput, completion: @escaping (ClientRuntime.SdkResult<GetCompatibleVersionsOutputResponse, GetCompatibleVersionsOutputError>) -> Void)
 ```

-DomainName

-to get all upgrade-compatible versions of OpenSearch/Elasticsearch for that specific domain.

-### getPackageVersionHistory(input:​completion:​)
+### getPackageVersionHistory(input:completion:)

 Returns a list of package versions, along with their creation time and commit message.